smart-on-fhir/health-cards/docs/index.md

 The following key types are used in the Health Cards Framework, represented as JSON Web Keys (see [RFC 7517](https://tools.ietf.org/html/rfc7517)):

 * **Signing Keys**
     * MUST have `"kty": "EC"`, `"use": "sig"`, and `"alg": "ES256"`
     * MUST have `"kid"` equal to JWK Thumbprint of the key (see [RFC7638](https://tools.ietf.org/html/rfc7638))
     * Signing *Health Cards* (a.k.a.
 Verifiable Credentials)
         * Issuers sign Health Card VCs with a signing key (private key)
         * Issuer publish their signing keys (public key) at `.well-known/jwks.json`
-    * Wallets and Verifers validate Issuer signatures on Health Cards
+        * Wallets and Verifiers validate Issuer signatures on Health Cards

 ### Determining keys associated with an issuer

 Issuers SHALL publish keys as JSON Web Key Sets (see [RFC7517](https://tools.ietf.org/html/rfc7517#section-5)), available at `<<iss value from Signed JWT>>` + `.well-known/jwks.json`:

 * **Signing keys** in the `.keys[]` array can be identified by `kid` following the requirements above (i.e., by filtering on `kty`, `use`, and `alg`)

- For example, the following fragment of a JWKS for contains one signing key:
+ For example, the following is a fragment of a jwks.json file with one signing key:
 ```
 {
   "keys":[